emilienschultz/activetigger/DEPLOY.md

 ## configure docker

-Edit the `.env` file to suite your needs and more particularly:
+Edit the `.env` file to suite your needs and more particularly.

+If you use activetigger locally, you can use the dev configuration.
+If you need to deploy it on a production server, you can use the prod configuration.

 ```bash
 MODE=prod